hpcleuven/VscDocumentation/source/compute/software/installing_software/containers.rst

    # example: get info about the container OS
    apptainer exec ubuntu-24.04.sif cat /etc/lsb-release

-* Starting an interactive shell inside the container:
+* Starting an interactive shell inside the container can be done with ``apptainer shell``.
+When inside the container, the prompt changes to ``Apptainer>``, indicating that the container shell is ready to accept
-  When inside the container, the prompt changes to ``Apptainer>``, indicating that the container shell is ready to accept commands:
+  commands:

 .. code-block:: bash

    apptainer shell ubuntu-24.04.sif
-   Apptainer> <command>
+   Apptainer>

 Bind mounts
 -----------

-By default, the user's home directory and the current working directory are bind-mounted inside the container.
-Additional host directories can be mounted using the ``-B`` option.
+By default, the user's home directory and the current working directory are bind-mounted so they can be accessed from inside the container.
+Additional host directories can be mounted using the ``--bind`` or ``-B`` option.
 For example, to mount the ``$VSC_SCRATCH`` directory:

 .. code-block:: bash